Ze’ev Shaked, Ph.D.email@example.com

 Maciej Wierzbicki, Ph.
 D.firstname.lastname@example.org

-Director of Projects.
+Director of Projects, Member of the Board.
 For three years Dr. Wierzbicki worked in the Bio-Tech Consulting field, where he was responsible for the substantive part of the portal biotechnologia.pl and biotechnology market analyses.
 Next, for three years, he was associated with the EIT + where he coordinated the intellectual property protection in the Life Science Research Department and finally served as the director of the Biotechnology Department involved in the scouting for new projects related to medical devices, diagnostics, new drugs and delivery systems in the CNS, autoimmune diseases, cancer, metabolic, endocrine and cardiac diseases- including R&D and infrastructural projects.
 From 2014, Dr. Wierzbicki was the R&D projects coordinator in Nickel Technology Park Poznań, responsible for building liaisons with the academic community, scouting for new translational pharmaceutical and biotechnological projects including assessment, fund raising and execution, and in project management.
 He then moved into life sciences commercialization and held a position of Head of Technology Transfer in BTM Innovations Company.
 He became Director of Project of Evestra Onkologia company and continues to provide leadership to the company.
 Dr. Wierzbicki received his Ph.D. in Immunology at the Medical University of Łódź.

 Katarzyna Błaszczak-Świątkiewicz, Ph.
 D. email@example.com